gildesmarais/website/_posts/2020-03-27-why-i-taped-the-keys-on-my-keyboard.md

 <small>
   <a name="obelix">*</a>
-  OK, there is reason why I did this: I bought the keyboard of someone and it has a <q>Nordic</q> key layout, which contains characters which I've never seen before.
+  OK, there is another reason why I did this: I bought the keyboard of someone and it has a <q>Nordic</q> key layout, which contains characters which I've never seen before.
 </small>